Pokepasaj/docusaurus/docs/api/feature/extensions.md

         },
       ],
       {
-        labels: 'label-from-feature',  // if labels does not exist here it will take the prop from override
+        labels: 'label-from-feature',  // if labels does not exist here it will take the prop from override below
-        // if override and feature labels do not exist it will take the default prop },
+        // if neither of these exist it will take the default label },
       extensions=[
         testExtension.override({
-          labels: 'label-from-override',  // if labels does not exist here it will take the previous prop of labels from feature
+          labels: 'label-from-override',  // if labels does not exist here it will take the previous one }),
-        }),
       ],
     );

-    {
-      output: lib.render(testFeature),
-    }
+    lib.render(testFeature)
     ```
   </TabItem>
   <TabItem value="yaml" label="YAML Output">

     ```yaml
-    output:
     - kind: Deployment
       metadata:
         labels: label-from-override
         name: nginx-deploy
     ```
   </TabItem>
   <TabItem value="json" label="JSON Output">
     ```json
+    [
        {
-       "output": [
-          {
           "kind": "Deployment",
           "metadata": {
              "labels": "label-from-override",
              "name": "nginx-deploy"
           }
        }
     ]
-    }
     ```
     </TabItem>
 </Tabs>